 Steven holds a Bachelor of Arts Degree in Performing Arts Management from Rhode Island College and holds a Certificate in Strategic Perspectives in Non-profit Management from the Harvard University Graduate School of Business Administration, and a Certificate in Strategy from the Stanford University Graduate School of Business.

-Steven is married to Carol Killworth and has one daughter and two grandchildren.
+Steven is married to Carol Killworth, has one daughter, step-daughter, step-son, and two grandchildren.